 Secrets to Teenage Organization

-One of the main reasons many parents struggle to guide their teenager children towards organization is due to the common teenage desire for freedom from their parents.
-As teens encounter more privileges and responsibilities, they tend to want to break free from the parental nest.
+One of the main reasons many parents struggle to guide their teenage children towards organization is the common teenage desire for freedom from their parents.
+As teens encounter more privileges and responsibilities, they want to break free from the parental nest.

 During this period of unrest and self-discovery, teens quickly feel overwhelmed and disorganized.
-As teens tend to desire more freedom and self-control, parents are often pushed away as they try to intervene.
-Despite this power struggle, parents can still step in to offer guidance and support.
+As teens desire more freedom and self-control, parents are often pushed away as they try to intervene.
+Despite this power struggle, parents can still offer guidance and support.

 Set the Boundaries

 First and foremost, if your teen is among the many who desire to assert their independence, you must first set and explain clear boundaries and expectations.

 For example, if you are trying to help your teenage son or daughter plan out their schedule and they refuse your assistance, clearly explain the consequences of any missteps.
 Specifically, if your teen wants to prove that he can manage all his work and sports obligations without your help, clearly explain the consequences if he falls behind on his responsibilities.
 This consequence can be taking away his computer access for a certain period, requiring your child to write all plans on a family calendar, etc.